 Those visitors spent $1.5 billion and stayed an average of 10.6 nights, she said.

-Spiegel will spend time, along with a coalition of other tourism agencies, traveling with Visit California
+Spiegel will spend time, along with a coalition of other tourism agencies, traveling with Visit California to Beijing and Shanghai to make sales calls and gain contacts, Blount said.

 Tourism bureaus from Anaheim, Beverly Hills, San Francisco and Los Angeles will also be part of the coalition.